-How do I know what my free motion quilting stitch length should be- is a very common question when it comes to free motion quilting.
-Heather Thomas explains what a good stitch length should be, shows you how to achieve it as well as shows examples of stitch lengths that are too long and too short.
+How do I know what my free motion quilting stitch length should be?
+This is a very common question when it comes to free motion quilting.
+Heather Thomas explains what a good stitch length should be, shows you how to achieve it, and provides some examples of stitch lengths that are too long and too short.

 Free Motion Quilting

 Getting a consistent free motion quilting stitch length can be difficult in the beginning because most quilters are used to their machine determining the stitch length for them.
 Heather explains that when free motion quilting, YOU determine your stitch length based on how fast your machine is stitching in relation to how fast you are moving your fabric under the needle.

 Heather further explains this concept and shows what free motion quilting should look like.
 She shows examples of stitches that are too long, which is caused when you are moving too fast in relation to how fast your machine is stitching and examples of stitches that are too short, which is when you are moving too slow.